Tuning the conductance topology in solids: Introduction

 Resistive switching or memristive responses~\cite{Chua1971}, can be expected in various forms~\cite{Pershin2011}.
 They have recently become flexible building blocks for information storage, encryption tools~\cite{Lanza2022}, and advances have been foreseen for their applications in brain-inspired computing in the years to come~\cite{Kumar2022}.
 Even neuroprosthetic architectures are envisaged~\cite{Dias2022} due to their potential to mimic neuromorphic responses.
+The resistive switching in non-linear systems is a relevant and pervasive effect that transcends memristive functionalities and may emerge in electrochemical processes, either intentionally or not.
+This is the case of ionic-controlled surface recombination processes detected in solar cells~\cite{Gonzales2022}, the memory traces of the impedance in pH-switchable polymer electrodes~\cite{MacVittie2013}, hydride formation along with hydrogen evolution reaction in semiconductor surfaces~\cite{Priyadarshani2021}, redox reactions that tune the conductance and capacitive properties of composite elements used for energy storage architectures~\cite{Luo2022}, redox-kinetics tuned by moisture affecting oxide surfaces~\cite{Messerschmitt2015}, among others.
+In all these cases, cyclic voltammetry and/or impedance spectroscopy~\cite{Shangshang2021} appear as complementary tools for the characterization of this peculiar transport response.

+Various mechanisms are responsible for the memory emergence such as field-induced ion drifting, that leads to the formation of conductive paths of filamentary nature~\cite{Waser2012}, or volatile nonequilibrium charge activation~\cite{Liu2020,Wu2021}.
+Their main signature is the pinched hysteresis loop in the current-voltage (I-V) response that have been segmented into two main classes~\cite{Pershin2011}: Type I, if a self crossing is present or Type II, with no crossing.
+However, multiple crossings in the hysteretic memristive loops have been profusely reported in the literature~\cite{Martinez2014,Kubicek2015,Chiolerio2016,Kamble2018,Berruet2022} and they appeared already in the first descriptions of oxide conductance switching~\cite{Hickmott1962,Simmons1967,Argall1968}, way before the memristor concept was coined.